ajit-dherange/GitLab_Tutorials_I/README.md

 # GitLab Tutorials - 1

-## How to connect / clone GitLab Repo?
+## How to connect / clone GitLab Repo

 ### Pre-requisite: Git
 Download and install Git for Windows